 In the future, we’ll update this screening process to reflect changing catchment risks whenever necessary.

 Access our portal to view the results of our RBCS 2019 assessment.

 In the third stage of our DWMP process, we carried out a detailed catchment-level analysis on all the catchments that had come through the screening.
 At this stage we were looking specifically at the vulnerability of the catchments we identified in the RBCS stage in a variety of scenarios.

 We call this our Baseline Risk and Vulnerability Assessment (BRAVA).

-This will help us to understand wider resilience issues within each catchment as well as areas we need to prioritise for interventions in the next stage.
+This will help us to understand wider resilience issues within each catchment as well as areas we need to prioritise in the next stage.

 In the fourth stage of our process, we’ll develop solutions and possible interventions for problems we’ve highlighted through our BRAVA.